 Casebook & Packet: FRANKLIN & RABIN, TORT LAW AND ALTERNATIVES: CASES AND MATERIALS (11th Ed.
 2021); and Torts Supplemental Packet ("Packet") (to be provided free of charge).
+Voluntary readings are also assigned from J. Shahar Dillbary & William Landes, LAW AND ECONOMICS: THEORY, CASES AND OTHER MATERIALS (Aspen, 2021) ("Dillbary & Landes")

 The Westlaw Educational Network [TWEN]: I will use TWEN to post the readings, assignments, handouts and supplemental materials.
 Make a habit of logging onto the TWEN site before each class session.
 See library for help as needed.
 The passwords for TWEN and the course's website will be provided to you (together with a tutorial) during orientation.
-See Ms. Bailey or the Library for help.
+See my assistant or the library for help.
 Please note that some readings are assigned from the Social Science Research Network (SSRN).
 You can download articles from SSRN easily when you are at school.
 When downloading from a remote site you may need to open an account (free of charge).
 For remote access please consult with the library.